ovh/docs/pages/telecom/sms/activer_la_recharge_automatique_du_credit_sms/guide.en-gb.md

 > The automatic re-credit option can only be activated if a SEPA direct debit payment method is present and confirmed in your OVHcloud account.
 >

 To enable automatic re-crediting, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, then go to the `Telecom`{.action} tab.
-Next, click on the `SMS`{.action} section in the services bar on the left-hand side.
+Next, click on the `SMS`{.action} section in the services bar.
 Choose the SMS account you would like to enable automatic re-credit for.

 Go to the `Options`{.action} menu (1), then `Automatic re-credit`{.action} (2).